DeltaMod/FFAST-MPEG/README.md

         - Adding gif conversion parameters when that option is selected (e.g. encoding quality, framerate, interpolation quality, etc)

         - Adding image sequence to gif/video parameters (like encoding quality, framerate, interpolation quality, etc.

+        - Adding overwrite/rename/cancel options when an automatically generated name is matching one in the same directory [DONE]